Types Of Anxiety Disorders

 Panic Disorder

 A person with a panic disorder may develop a fear of situations in which they may experience a panic attack.
-As they begin to avoid more and more potentially triggering situations, it can severely limit their ability to function and lead healthy lives.
+As they begin to avoid more potentially triggering situations, it can severely limit their ability to function and lead healthy lives.

 Obsessive-Compulsive Disorder